arminro/aspmvc/README.md

 - integrate generics into angular project
 - use store instead of local storage, solve problem of invalid tokens over extrended use
 - move all configuration to config files on both server and client
+- the admin is more like a superuser atm, add real use and admin capabilities